Professor Wu Hung at the OCAT Beijing exhibition opening.

 The various displays can be discussed in four categories:

-1] Introduction to the 3D models at approximately actual size in order to view them in detail and at high resolution.
+1] Digital displays of 3D models at approximately actual size in order to view them in detail and at high resolution.

 3] Distribution of sculptures around the globe.

 The sculptures from Tianlongshan are located in many museums and collections around the globe and have become part of the cultural property of numerous countries in Europe, North America, and Asia.
-Although it is a regrettable fact that the caves have been severely damaged, the preservation of these fragmented sculptures to the present day in many museums demonstrates the high valuation of these cultural artifacts in an international context.
-These sculptures continue to circulate in the international art market through which some have returned to China.
+Although the damage to the caves is deplorable, the preservation of these fragmented sculptures to the present day in many museums demonstrates the high valuation of these cultural artifacts in an international context.
 The artistic quality and the religious principles that they embody make them important vehicles of historical education and trans-cultural understanding.

 4] Technological features of 3D models.

-The digital models created by the 3D scanning process record and archive characteristics of size, form, volume, color, and texture.
-The scanners use structured light to capture the surface contours of the sculptures as point clouds.
-The computer software can display the 3D digital information in various ways—as points in space, as a network of triangles connecting the points, and as a multifaceted form made up of many triangular surfaces.
-At the same time, the scanners take photographs which software maps onto the surface of the 3D models.
+The computer software can display the 3D digital information in various ways—as points in space, as a mesh of triangles connecting the points, and as a multifaceted form made up of many triangular surfaces.
+At the same time, the scanners take photographs that the scanner software is able to map onto the surface of the 3D models.